ZarakiKanzaki/project-lunar-ML/ScriptingLanguage.md

                             can be also a combination of these types*)
 ```

-For the Effects synthax see [Scripting Effects document](ScriptingEffects.md).
+For the Effects and Keywords synthax see [Scripting Effects document](ScriptingEffects.md).

 <details>
   <summary>Expand to find all subtypes listed above</summary>